The Perfect 3 Days on Maui Itinerary for Your First Visit

 Garden of Eden

 One of the few paid attractions along the road, the Garden of Eden is a welcome chance to stretch your legs and hit up the restrooms.
 The grounds are full of maintained nature trails through forests of bamboo, fruit trees and vibrant blooms.
-From elevated scenic lookouts, you can also catch a glimpse of the ocean and Puohokamoa Falls with its lush green surrounds.

-For a more rustic but free nature walk, stop just before the garden at the Waikamoi Ridge Trail, a nearly one-mile dirt path through forests and bamboo groves.
+For a more rustic, but free, nature walk, stop just before the garden at the Waikamoi Ridge Trail, a nearly one-mile dirt path through forests and bamboo groves.

 Waianapanapa State Park

 Waianapanapa State Park, on the outskirts of Hana, is known for its black-sand beach and rocky surroundings, where bright green plants pop against the background.
 There are spots to walk along the jagged coast here, spotting sea arches and blowholes along the way.
-The little cove generally has a small crowd of beachgoers and waders admiring the dark sand.

 Hana Town

 Though there are plenty of smoky food trucks and mouth-watering banana bread stands along the drive, if you make it to Hana town with a growling stomach, this is the perfect spot to grab a picnic lunch and head for the oceanfront.
-Hana Bay Beach Park, Koki Beach Park and Hamoa Beach are all nearby with sand to spread out on.
+Hana Bay Beach Park, Koki Beach Park, and Hamoa Beach are all nearby with sand to spread out on.

 Haleakala National Park